intel-analytics/ipex-llm/python/llm/example/GPU/PyTorch-Models/Model/llama3/README.md

 # Llama3
-In this directory, you will find examples on how you could apply IPEX-LLM INT4 optimizations on Llama3 models on [Intel GPUs](../../../README.md).
+In this directory, you will find examples on how you could use IPEX-LLM `optimize_model` API to accelerate Llama3 models.
 For illustration purposes, we utilize the [meta-llama/Llama-3-8b-instruction-hf](https://huggingface.co/meta-llama/Llama-3-8b-instruction-hf) as a reference Llama3 models.

-## 0. Requirements
+## Requirements
 To run these examples with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.

 ## Example: Predict Tokens using `generate()` API